Marvell-Consulting/project-reports/content/en/statswales/project-reports/sprint13/index.md

 - Plan and conduct tree test of topics taxonomy (publishers and data consumers)
 - Data audit for data migration
+- Held review workshops with publishers to test options for making updates to a dataset
+- Proposed iterations to update journey approach informed by workshops with publishers
+- Planning for taxonomy tree test

 What we're planning to do this week
 -----------------------------------